agn453/Z280RC/README.md

 ```

 CP/M utilities for manipulating library archives (.LBR files) and Disk
-Utility V8.9 (suitable for manipulation the CP/M-Plus disk drive
+Utility V8.9 (suitable for accessing the CP/M-Plus disk drive
-partitions) have also been added to the utilities folder as NULU.COM
+partitions and sector view/editing) have also been added to the utilities
-and DU.COM.
+folder as NULU.COM and DU.COM

 15-Dec-2018